mbarberot/cardgamecounter/README.md

 ## FAQ

-Q - Why can't I install this application on my phone ?
+#### Why can't I install this application on my phone ?

-A - Two answers possible :
+Two answers possible :

-    1 - Your phone can't run MIDP 2.0 apps
+1. Your phone can't run MIDP 2.0 apps
-    2 - Your phone is not compatible*
+2. Your phone is not compatible

-    Sun Wireless Toolkit seems to be compatible with Nokia phones only.
+Note : The Sun Wireless Toolkit seems to be compatible with Nokia phones only.